hbowie/practopians/content/core/Background.md

 But can we construct another option?
 A new institution that provides another set of answers to these questions?

-*The Practopians* is an experiment attempting to answer this very question.
+*Practopians* is an experiment attempting to answer this very question.

 -- [Herb Bowie](http://www.herbbowie.com)
 November 15, 2016